ooddle

 Try ooddle yourself first

 The best way to evaluate whether ooddle is something you would feel comfortable recommending is to use it for a week or two yourself.
 Start a free trial and watch the five-action rhythm in practice.
+Physicians carry their own load too, and the same daily loop can help with healthcare worker stress as much as it helps patients.
 If you want a printable version to keep in an exam room or share with colleagues, download the ooddle for Physicians brochure (PDF).

 Ready to try something different?